kbot7/planrbot/README.md

 - Several iOS apps have nice, plain weekly planner UIs
   - https://apps.apple.com/us/app/weekly-planner-diary-notes/id1187285712
   - https://apps.apple.com/us/app/planner-daily-weekly-calendar/id1538190047
+- What about a retro 90's PDA UX?
+It'd appeal to a certain kind of dork.
+It's also a UI with a vertical aspect ratio.
+Making it perfect to adapt to a mobile UI or sidebar UI.

 # Devices
 - Web via Blazor